auth0/laravel-auth0/README.md

 # Use the `client id` you noted earlier during application creation.
 AUTH0_CLIENT_ID=

-# Use the `client_secret id` you noted earlier during application creation.
+# Use the `client_secret` you noted earlier during application creation.
 AUTH0_CLIENT_SECRET=

-# Use the `identifier id` you noted earlier during API creation.
+# Use the `identifier` you noted earlier during API creation.
 AUTH0_AUDIENCE=

 # This should be any sufficiently long, random string.